At the Anime Expo convention, J-Novel Club made many announcements, including eight new novel licenses. The new titles they will be releasing are:

 You can watch their full panel here, which includes a Q and A session following the announcements.

 Kokoro Connect synopsis: The Cultural Research Club is an eclectic bunch: a pro wrestling fanboy, a goofy ditz, a master of snark, a laid-back jokester, and a total girly-girl.
 Their peaceful teenage lives are turned upside-down, however, when they suddenly and inexplicably start swapping bodies with each other.
 At first it’s all wacky hijinks… but then things get a little too personal.
-Boundaries are crossed, and dark secrets come to light—secrets that threaten to destroy the very foundations of their friendship.
-Who—or what—is causing the body-swap phenomenon?
+Boundaries are crossed, and dark secrets come to light--secrets that threaten to destroy the very foundations of their friendship.
+Who--or what--is causing the body-swap phenomenon?
 Will it ever stop?
 But most of all… can their club survive it?

 Note from Kokoro Connect author Sadanatsu Anda: “It brings me great pleasure to have this opportunity to share my work with the rest of the world!
-As the title suggests, Kokoro Connect is a story about hearts—something that truly transcends all cultural barriers—and I hope you’ll connect with it, too.
-In the meantime, I intend to craft even more stories for everyone in the world to enjoy!”
+As the title suggests, Kokoro Connect is a story about hearts--something that truly transcends all cultural barriers--and I hope you’ll connect with it, too.
+In the meantime, I intend to craft even more stories for everyone in the world to enjoy!â€

 A free preview is available for everyone, and the first half of volume 1 is out for J-Novel Club members.
 Volume 1 is planned for an ebook release in late August.